British Hallmarking Council

 The British Hallmarking Council (BHC) is the organisation responsible for supervising hallmarking in the United Kingdom.
-It is a non-departmental public body of the Department for Business, Energy and Industrial Strategy (BEIS).
+It is a non-departmental public body of the Department for Business and Trade (DBT).

-The BHC was created under the Hallmarking Act 1973 to oversee the activities of the four remaining assay offices (located in London, Birmingham, Sheffield and Edinburgh).
+The BHC was created under the Hallmarking Act 1973 (c.
+43) to oversee the activities of the four remaining assay offices (located in London, Birmingham, Sheffield and Edinburgh).
 The costs of its operations are met entirely by the four offices.